-It only comes in a single color (black with red accent) and have huge mesh windows on each side that will give your dog lots of ventilation.
+It only comes in a single color (black with the red accent) and has huge mesh windows on each side that will give your dog lots of ventilation.
 It's expandable that allows for tons of extra storage.

 The expandable space is also a huge advantage since you can store your dog's toys and other supplies without having to carry them with you, but that obviously makes the crate less ergonomic and expands its sides, which makes it less easy to carry.

-While no additional sizes are available of this carrier, you can fit a small or small-medium dog into this travel dog crate but note that a lot of dogs find these crates uncomfortable during long trips, therefore it's best for short distance travel and short flights where you can attend to your dog faster.
+While no additional sizes are available of this carrier, you can fit a small or small-medium dog into this travel dog crate but note that a lot of dogs find these crates uncomfortable during long trips, therefore it's best for short-distance travel and short flights where you can attend to your dog faster.

 Top 3 alternatives to PetPeppy travel dog crate: